 Note that "emphasized" does not necessarily mean "thrown in your face every five seconds."
 If the series makes enough references to the characters' nationalities for the viewer to be aware of it, then the nationalities have been emphasized.
 Compare the villainous counterpart, Equal-Opportunity Evil.
 If it's people with power, it's likely a Cosmopolitan Council.
 Compare/contrast Five-Token Band.

 - In the Deva Series, the students at Hayate's academy are deliberately chosen from nations the world over.
 The Circles also have members from lots of nations.

-- In Keepers of the Elements, each Keeper is usually from a different country.
+- In the Total Drama fanfic Keepers of the Elements, each Keeper is usually from a different country.